CRITICAL MINERALS

 What are Critical Minerals?

-The Government of Canada currently recognizes 34 minerals and metals as critical to its economic resilience and clean energy future.
+Each country defines its own list of critical minerals based on strategic priorities and supply-chain risks.
+The Government of Canada currently recognizes 34 minerals and metals as critical to its economic resilience and clean-energy future.

 Avalon’s diverse portfolio includes several of these minerals — underlined in the list below.